Beyond Trump's wall: U.S. Congress tackles border security

 Lawmakers have an opportunity, Republican Senator Shelley Moore Capito said, to choose “all of the above” for border investments, “including physical barriers where it makes sense.”

-Even Trump’s early-morning Twitter message on the committee’s urgent work left some wiggle room on the wall.
+Even Trump’s early morning Twitter message on the committee’s urgent work left some wiggle room on the wall.

 “If the committee of Republicans and Democrats now meeting on Border Security is not discussing or contemplating a Wall or Physical Barrier, they are Wasting their time!” he tweeted.